Waste of time to me is one of the worst possible things.

-The problem with talk therapy and i’m definitely not bashing talk therapy here, guys, because it’s majorly helpful, is that it’s only marginally effective in truly resolving the issues.
+The problem with talk therapy and I’m definitely not bashing talk therapy here, guys, because it’s majorly helpful, is that it’s only marginally effective in genuinely resolving the issues.

 And that can mean that it can take a really long time to get the results that people set out to get when they first hire a psychologist or a psychiatrist or a life coach or anybody else, whether it’s somebody who you’re using health insurance to access or somebody they’re paying out of pocket.

-There’s plenty of professionals out there that employ talk therapy as their means of helping people get results, and some of them are really good at doing it and get awesome results.
+There are plenty of professionals out there that employ talk therapy as their means of helping people get results, and some of them are really good at doing it and getting awesome results.

-But a lot of times time gets wasted because it’s hard to access exactly what needs help right off the bat. there’s a lot of get to know your time, a lot of intake, a lot of figuring people out.
+But a lot of times time gets wasted because it’s hard to access exactly what needs help right off the bat. there’s a lot of get-to-know your time, a lot of intakes, a lot of figuring people out.

-And honestly, a lot of people give up on talk therapy before they get to the point of it being really effective because it’s time consuming.
+And honestly, many people give up on talk therapy before they get to the point of it being really effective because it’s time-consuming.

 I have seen, and the methods that I practice employ a lot of talk therapy, but we incorporate other modalities with that to make it more effective.

-My mode of choice being the emotional freedom technique where we are actually, tapping on parts of the body, the meridians of our energetic endpoints. to normalize the energy in the body and to release blockages physically from your body because anything that you’re feeling especially negative feelings in your body, and that could be physical pain, aches, headaches.
+My mode of choice is the emotional freedom technique where we are actually, tapping on parts of the body, the meridians of our energetic endpoints. to normalize the energy in the body and to release blockages physically from your body because anything that you’re feeling especially negative feelings in your body, could be physical pain, aches, or headaches.

 Things that literally are painful or things that are emotionally painful. grief, heartache, sadness, lack of fulfillment, lesson, amount of joy or happiness in your life.